Frequently Asked Questions

 Is there an expiration date for the science prerequisite courses?

-Yes.
-All science prerequisites must be completed within ten (10) years of the application deadline.
-Exceptions to the 10-year science prerequisite time frame may be granted on an individual basis to those individuals who have completed one of the following: 1) at least 8 semester units of graduate credit in a medically-related natural science discipline with an overall grade point average of 3.0 or better, completed within 7 years of the application deadline, or 2) received an advanced degree in the natural or clinical sciences (e.g., MS, DVM, PharmD, PhD, MD) within 10 years of the application deadline.
+Requests for a 10-year expiration exemption may be made by those who have completed one of the following: 1) at least 8 semester units of graduate credit in a medically-related natural science discipline with an overall grade point average of 3.0 or better (completed within 7 years of the application deadline) or 2) graduated with an advanced degree in the natural or clinical sciences within 10 years of the application deadline.
+Requests should be emailed to uscpa@usc.edu.

 What is considered direct patient care experience?